Professional Doctorate in International Business (DIB) specialisation Asia-Pacific (distance learning)

 Director of the Doctorates in International Business (EENI): Dr Margarita Carrillo López.

-Request for information of the Doctorate in Business in Asia-Pacific
+Request for information of the Professional Doctorate in Business in Asia-Pacific

 available in Spanish, French, and Portuguese.
 Thus, the Doctoral student can